Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Let's imagine we wanted to represent years, months and days, we could do so with unsigned integers.

-For simplicity I'll use `u64`s for everything, the size is irrelevant to the point:
+For simplicity, I'll use `u64`s for everything, the size is irrelevant to the point:

 ```rust
 # fn main() {